-Finansbank A.Ş was found on October 26, 1987 under Hüsnü Özyeğin's leadership with a paid-in capital of USD 4 million.
-With its founder and the leading team it was differentiated from other banks established at the same time in terms of both its main philosophy and its view of banking, and has become a success story brought to life by professional bankers where smart banking is performed.
+Finansbank A.Ş was founded on October 26, 1987 under Hüsnü Özyeğin's leadership with a paid-in capital of USD 4 million and 100 shareholders, whose names were disclosed in the Turkish Trade Registry Gazette dated September 25, 1987, numbered 1857, pursuant to the provisions of the Banking Law and Turkish Code of Commerce.
+With its founder and the leading team, it was differentiated from other banks established at the same time in terms of both its main philosophy and its view of banking, and has become a success story brought to life by professional bankers where smart banking is performed.

 Finansbank A.Ş is the first private bank that went public.
 With its shares beginning to be traded on February 3, 1990, it has become a model in the sector.